Walsh-Floquet Theory of Periodic Kick Drives

-The solution to the Floquet problem, the evolution of a periodically driven system with Hamiltonian $\hat{H}(t) = \hat{H}(t+T)$, is given by the eigenstates and eigenvalues of the Floquet Hamiltonian, $H_F$, alongside the kick operator, $K(t)$, cf.~End Matter.
+\textit{Quasienergy operator in the Walsh basis---} The solution to the Floquet problem, the evolution of a periodically driven system with Hamiltonian $\hat{H}(t) = \hat{H}(t+T)$, is given by the eigenstates and eigenvalues of the Floquet Hamiltonian, $H_F$, alongside the kick operator, $K(t)$, cf.~Supplementary Material.

 The eigenstates and eigenvalues of the Floquet Hamiltonian can be found from the quasienergy operator,

 To diagonalize it, we write it as $\bar{Q}$ in an extended frequency space (Sambe space \cite{Sambe1973}), $\mathcal{F}= \mathcal{H} \otimes \mathcal{L}_\odot$. $\mathcal{H}$ is the physical Hilbert space associated with $\hat{H}(t)$, and we promote the periodic time-dependence to its own Hilbert-space, $\mathcal{L}_\odot$ \cite{Eckardt2015}.
 The inner product on $\mathcal{F}$, is $\langle \langle u | v \rangle \rangle = T^{-1}\int_0^T \text{d} t \braket{v(t)|u(t)}$.